 Our steel bicycles weigh frames about 2-pounds more than our titanium frames.
-The complete bicycles weigh about 2-pounds more because they use slightly different components.
 Many people don’t notice the weight difference (less than the weight of a full water bottle).
 On the other hand, some people really notice the difference.
 It’s a personal preference.
 Titanium offers a slightly softer ride than steel… and again, even our customers who have bought both types of bicycles from us don’t always agree about this.

 Both our steel and titanium bicycles will feel very comfortable, responsive, and compliant on the road.